-From what I could overhear, the woman stopped at Montpelier on the way home from a dog show, canines in tow.
+From what I could overhear, the woman stopped at Montpelier on the way home from a dog show (view here to know which is the best dog lick mat with its price and why it is so popular), canines in tow.
 She allegedly had the same breed of dogs as Dolley, so I guess she would know if someone famous had them (much like the Queen’s corgis).
 I must confess that I am a bad correspondent because I did not hear how the staff handled that one.

 I did some recent Internet searching, but I didn’t come up with any Dolley Madison dogs, except for dogs named “Dolley Madison.”
 I did learn that Dolley had a green parrot named Macaw.
 I wonder where he’s buried?